itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### User Stories

-* As a customer, I want to be able to navigate the website intuitively and learn more about the business and treatments being offered.
+* As a customer, I want to be able to navigate the website intuitively and learn more about the services being offered.

-* As a customer, I want to be able to read more about the treatments available.
+* As a customer, I want to be able to hear examples of the persons playing.

+* As a customer, I want to learn more about their teaching style and credibility.

+* As a customer, I want to learn more bout their playing services that they provide.

-* As a customer, I want to easily find the contact information for the business.
+* As a customer, I want to easily find the contact information for them.

-* As a customer, I want to find social media links to the business.
+* As a customer, I want to find social media links.

-* As a customer, I want to be able to book a treatment directly from the website.
+* As a customer, I want to be able to contact them easily in order to inquire about their services.

-* As a customer, I want to easily find the business' location.

 ### Color Scheme
 ![Color scheme image](assets/readme-files/color-scheme.png)